yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 **What information do we collect?**

-We collect the name and email address of participants at Trainer training events and of current Trainers.
-This information may be provided by the participant or event host.
-If you choose to complete a volunteer/instructor profile, we will store your name, email address, gender, nearest airport location, organisational affiliation, occupation, ORCID ID, GitHub, any social media handles, and personal URL in our internal database, AMY.
+We collect the name and email address of participants at Trainer training events.
+To facilitate the organisation of Training events, we maintain a contact list of current Trainers, their active status and their availability.
+This information may be provided by you or the event host.
+If you choose to complete a Trainer profile, we may also collect your gender, nearest airport location, organisational affiliation, occupation, ORCID ID, GitHub, any social media handles, and personal URL in our internal database, AMY.

 **How is this information used?**